 Although I will not go into my own interpretations of each painting, I can tell you how I have started to use these illustrations in my classroom to elicit discussion around Civil Rights (which of course we started with last month for Martin Luther King Jr. Day) and black history.

 Just yesterday I pulled out a couple of images and asked students, without explaining anything about the paintings to them yet, to simply and carefully observe, sharing statements of observation only.
 They then wrote down their observations on a white board in the classroom.
 From here, we will discuss further and start to draw conclusions about the images.
 My plan is to share my interpretations as well as give some history to each painting.

 My students are already hooked on the images I have shared with them.
 It’s exciting to watch them try to understand more of our American history through the eyes of art.
 What a powerful medium to use.
 I encourage you to try this in your own classrooms and let me know how it goes.

-BIRTHDAY ALERT – It was Norman Rockwell’s birthday on February 3rd!
-To celebrate this great man, I have put my ebook, Integrating the Works of Norman Rockwell into Reading Instruction on SALE for this week only (ending February 10th).
+BIRTHDAY ALERT – Norman Rockwell’s birthday is on February 3rd!
+To celebrate this great man, check out my ebook, Integrating the Works of Norman Rockwell into Reading Instruction.
 Go – Get your copy today!

 There is so much you can do with a Norman Rockwell painting (or other well-selected painting or photo) that directly relates to many reading skills.
 My ebook, Integrating the Works of Norman Rockwell into Reading Instruction explains more and gives activities to teach many of them including drawing conclusions, deciphering fact and opinion and making predictions.